greatsage-raphael/audioScripter/README.md

 1. Go to [Replicate](https://replicate.com/) to make an account.
 2. Click on your profile picture in the top right corner, and click on "Dashboard".
 3. Click on "Account" in the navbar.
 And, here you can find your API token, copy it.

+### Creating a account on ByteScale to get an API key.

+1. Go to [ByteScale](https://www.bytescale.com/) to make an account.
+2. Get the api key and paste it in .env

 ### Storing API key in .env file.